isc-projects/bind9/doc/arm/reference.rst

 (These options control the behavior of the containing view, rather than change the zone object itself.)

-Zone level ACLs (e.g., allow-query, allow-transfer), and other configuration details of the zone, are all set in the view the referenced zone is defined in.
-Care needs to be taken to ensure that ACLs are wide enough for all views referencing the zone.
+Zone-level ACLs (e.g., allow-query, allow-transfer), and other configuration details of the zone, are all set in the view the referenced zone is defined in.
+Be careful to ensure that ACLs are wide enough for all views referencing the zone.

 An ``in-view`` zone cannot be used as a response policy zone.